• Skip to primary navigation

 Stick with Simple Traditions

 “Most of my fondest memories of Christmas were super simple.
 They were things like sharing a room with my brother on Christmas Eve and listening for the reindeer’s hooves on the roof.
 My Grandma’s raisin cookies and my Grams’ sand tarts.
-The Lifesavers candy book in my stocking every year.
+The Lifesavers candy book is in my stocking every year.
 The glow of the plastic candle in my bedroom window.
 When I reflect on these memories, I realize how simple traditions can be.
 Traditions don’t need to be spectacular to be memorable.” – Alyssa from Good + Simple

 “Start low cost or no cost traditions to make the holidays festive without spending a ton of money. “- Tamara from Empowered Single Moms